Theme of the Day

 The Collect for Sunday

-- for those who are hungry and homeless;
+- for those who are homeless;

 - for those who are dying and all those who have departed from this life and are at rest.